Montana State Historic Preservation Office

 SHPO will host virtual information Q&A sessions four to six weeks prior to application deadlines.
 Candidates will learn from cultural resource professionals and researchers about the potential for digital antiquities database information to enhance investigations across a broad range of disciplines.

-3. Secure a Letter of Support from Supervising Faculty
+2. Secure a Letter of Support from a Faculty Mentor

-Applicants are required to secure the support of at least one supervising faculty (“supervisor”).
-Your supervisor should be familiar with you and your work, and you should send them a copy of your project description so that they can comment specifically upon your proposed study, your qualifications for undertaking it, and how you and/or your work is relevant.
+Applicants are required to secure the support of at least one supervising faculty (Mentor).
+Your Mentor should be familiar with you and your work, and you should send them a copy of your project description so that they can comment specifically upon your proposed study, your qualifications for undertaking it, and how you and/or your work is relevant.

 The two components of the fellowship application—the proposal narrative and the online application form—are designed to capture essential information about you and your project.
 Our intent is to facilitate a simple and streamlined application process.